TECHTechnology Tips

 for optimal cooling.

 These may include hot and cold aisles or a raised floor layout.
-Also, it is good to have equipment for real-time monitoring of air quality.
+Also, it is good to have equipment for real-time air quality monitoring.

-Power: Power accounts for a large percentage of the overall cost of running a data center.
+Power: Power accounts for a large percentage of the overall data centre cost.

 Choosing a provider with lower electricity charges will lower the total cost of your colocation